 Invite grape-loving host.
 Cook 5 course menu.
 Listen to thoughts on wine.
 Indulge.

-Next supper: TBC
+Next supper: 23 April

 Our biennial real ale & music festival hosted in The Coastguard garden.
 Local musicians and breweries.